Your Credit Score

 Changes to the Bank of England Base Rate may impact your mortgage repayments.
 For example, the higher the base rate, the higher the interest rate on mortgages but if the rate goes down you could be paying less.

 There are different types of mortgage interest rates and each work in different ways.
-We’ve explained the differences below so you can choose the one best suited to your needs.
+We’ve explained the differences so you can decide the one best suited to your needs.

 If you decide to take out a new fixed interest rate with us, we may charge you a fee, called a product fee.
-If you’re an existing customer, you won’t usually pay legal fees or need a new valuation, even if you switch when your current rate ends.
+If you’re an existing customer, you won’t usually pay legal fees or need a new valuation.
+This is even if you switch when your current rate ends.

 |